surya-mohapatra/sql-excel-project/README.md

 - A long ride is greater than 30 minutes, medium between 10 and 30 minutes and short ride is less than 10 minutes.
 - Most bike rentals are under 10 minutes with significantly fewer that are medium rides and large rides.
 # BUSINESS INSIGHT
-- Since longer rides are less frequent bikes can be designed for shorter use periods.
+- Since longer rides are less frequent, bikes can be designed for shorter use periods.
 - E-Bikes could be a good for shorter rides as it is less prone to low battery levels compared to longer rides.

 # 9.